-Knowing you’re pregnant before taking a pregnancy test can be tricky for those without PCOS, but when you add PCOS into the mix… well, the waters get muddied even more.
+Knowing you’re pregnant before taking a pregnancy test can be tricky enough, but when you add PCOS into the mix… well, the waters get muddied even more.

 It might be that your usual PCOS symptoms are actually early pregnancy symptoms, like:

-If you think there’s a chance you could be pregnant with PCOS, the best thing to do is wait about two weeks after you had sex, then take a pregnancy test ‒ first thing in the morning ‒ although home pregnancy tests can be inaccurate with PCOS, so it can also be worth double-checking with your doctor.
+If you think there’s a chance you could be pregnant with PCOS, the best thing to do is wait about two weeks after you’ve had BMS (baby-making sex), then take a pregnancy test first thing in the morning.

 What is a good pregnancy test for PCOS?